JieZhang11/LayerdMRI/README.md

 # LayerdMRI
 This project is to segment the cerebral cortex into layers using diffusion MRI based on von Economo atlas.

-# Dependencies
+## Dependencies
-It needs following software: Freesurfer, mrtrix, LAYNII, python, and matlab.
-Some matlab codes about spherical harmonic (euler2rotationMatrix.m, getSHrotMtx.m, getTdesign.m, SphHarmonic.m, t_designs_1_21.mat) need be download at https://github.com/polarch/Spherical-Harmonic-Transform. lh.colortable.txt, rh.colortable.txt,  lh.economo.gcs, and rh.economo.gcs are need be download from Supplementary material in
+It needs the following software: Freesurfer, Mrtrix, LAYNII, python, and Matlab.
+Some Matlab codes about spherical harmonic (euler2rotationMatrix.m, getSHrotMtx.m, getTdesign.m, SphHarmonic.m, t_designs_1_21.mat) need be downloaded at https://github.com/polarch/Spherical-Harmonic-Transform. lh.colortable.txt, rh.colortable.txt, lh.economo.gcs, and rh.economo.gcs need to be downloaded from the Supplementary material in
 > Scholtens LH, de Reus MA, de Lange SC, Schmidt R, van den Heuvel MP.
 An MRI Von Economo - Koskinas atlas.
 Neuroimage.
 2018 Apr 15;170:249-256. doi: 10.1016/j.neuroimage.2016.12.069

-Running
+## Running

-Prepare preprocessed dMRI and T1 data (T1w.nii.gz and data.nii.gz) which are in the same size and resolution.
-Change directories' name in preprocess.sh, and run it.
+1. Download all the codes in a directory, including colortable.txt and economo.gcs.
+Prepare preprocessed dMRI and T1 data (T1w.nii.gz and data.nii.gz) in the same size and resolution.
+Change directories' names in preprocess.sh, and run it.
-After that, you will get parcellation image based on von economo atlas economo.nii, ADC image adc.nii, and spherical harmonics coefficients image sh_adc.nii.
+After that, you will get a parcellation image based on von economo atlas economo.nii, ADC image adc.nii, and spherical harmonics coefficients image sh_adc.nii.

-Enter into data directory and add the code directory into path.
-Run RUN.M.
-You will get two direcories: all_result_kmeans (containing K means image in .nii format before and after adding GFA when k=2) and all_result_mat (containing features and K means results when k=2-15).
+2.Enter the data directory, add the code directory into the Matlab path, and run RUN.m.
+You will get two directories: all_result_kmeans (containing K-means image in .nii format before and after adding GFA when k=2) and all_result_mat (containing features and K-means results when k=2-15 in .mat format).

-Analysis steps when k=2 are as follows:
+3.Layer thickness calculations when k=2 are as follows:
-You'd better to confirm every regions' segmentation result.
-Actually, 1 represent superficial layer and 2 represent deep layer, but not for all regions.
-Moreover, some regions are poor segmented.
-Let's assume that all well-segmented regions are adjused so that 1 represents the superficial layer and 2 represents the deep layer.
+* It would be better to confirm every region's segmentation result.
+Actually, 1 represents the superficial layer, and 2 represents the deep layer, but not for all regions.
+Moreover, some regions are poorly segmented.
+Let us assume that all well-segmented regions are adjusted so that 1 represents the superficial layer and 2 represents the deep layer.

-Then change directories' name in cal_thickness.sh, and run it.
+* Then change the directories' name in cal_thickness.sh, and run it.
-Run LNthickness(fsdir,p)
+* Finally, run Matlab function LNthickness.
+You will get layer thickness in .mat format.